Comprehensive table of calculated Huff factors: Distortion effects of the emitted electron compared to the plane wave approximation

-In the traditional discussion~\cite{Huff1961-ur,Uberall:1960zz}, it was pointed out that, after the enhancement due to the Coulomb distortion of the emitted electron is included, the Huff factor behaves as $Q \simeq 1 - \zeta^2/2$ for small $\zeta$.
-This behavior has been numerically supported in a recent study focusing on low-$Z$ nuclei~\cite{Czarnecki:2025phw}, and our full calculation at small $Z$ is also consistent with it.
+As discussed in early studies~\cite{Huff1961-ur,Uberall:1960zz}, once the enhancement due to the Coulomb distortion of the emitted electron is taken into account, the small-$\zeta$ behavior of the Huff factor for a point nucleus was argued to be $Q \simeq 1 - \zeta^2/2$.
+This behavior was also numerically supported in a recent study of low-$Z$ nuclei~\cite{Czarnecki:2025phw}.
+Our full calculation at small $Z$ is also consistent with the behavior of $Q\simeq 1-\zeta^2/2$.